ava-labs/firewood/README.md

 Firewood is an embedded key-value store, optimized to store blockchain state.
 It prioritizes access to latest state, by providing extremely fast reads, but also provides a limited view into past state.
-It does not copy-on-write the state trie to generate an ever growing forest of tries like other database, but instead keeps one latest version of the trie index on disk and apply in-place updates to it.
+It does not copy-on-write the state trie to generate an ever growing forest of tries like other databases, but instead keeps one latest version of the trie index on disk and apply in-place updates to it.
 This ensures that the database size is small and stable during the course of running firewood.
 Firewood was first conceived to provide